medialize/ally.js/docs/contributing/build.md

 ### Building the UMD bundle

 ally.js is made available in one convenient file, consumable as a browser global (`window.ally`), via AMD and CommonJS (exposed in UMD).
-The source is compiled to the distributable by [browserify](https://github.com/substack/node-browserify) using [babelify](https://github.com/babel/babelify) to resolve the ES6 modules.
+The source is compiled to the distributable by [browserify](https://github.com/substack/node-browserify) using [babelify](https://github.com/babel/babelify) and [rollupify](https://github.com/nolanlawson/rollupify/) to resolve the ES6 modules.

 ```sh
 # build the UMD bundle